roverandrew/keepitclean/README.md

 <p><b>Steps 1-3:</b></p>
 <ol>
     <li>Client calls AWS API WebSocket Gateway endpoint.
 If client has not already connected to the WebSocket, their connection request is to be authenticated
         as outlined in the following steps (2-3).
-Else, their connection request can skip authentication, and will skip to <a href="#step-4">Step 4</a>.
+Else, their connection request can skip authentication, and will proceed to <a href="#step-4">Step 4</a>.
     </li>
     <li>Authorization
         <ol type="a">